 Two important questions remain.
 Where had Cheri Jo Bates gone after leaving the library just prior to 6:30 pm.
 If she had gone to a friend's house nearby, why didn't this person come forward to police?
 Were they afraid of being implicated in the crime?

 Secondly, what was the exact time Cheri Jo Bates arrived back at her Volkswagen Beetle on Terracina Drive?
 Does the weather give us a clue?
-The sun set at approximately 6:15 pm that evening on Riverside, it was the first day of Daylight Savings, and the daytime temperature hit 88 degrees Fahrenheit.
+The sun set at approximately 5:00 pm that afternoon in Riverside, it was the first day of Daylight Savings, and the daytime temperature hit 88 degrees Fahrenheit.
 Was the fact that Cheri Jo Bates rolled both windows as opposed to just the driver side window, indicative of the temperature inside her vehicle when she returned, and that she had arrived back earlier rather than later on October 30th 1966, or had she rolled down both windows to speak to her approaching 'good Samaritans'?
 Cheri Jo Bates may have been forced from her vehicle by a single assailant at any point from 7:30 pm onward, and led towards the alleyway where she was ultimately stabbed.
 The state her vehicle was found the following day by police tells a story.
 A story of a young girl who was specifically targeted by her killer/s - the ripples of which are still being felt 51 years later.